gtank/obfs4bridge/README.md

 And you're done!
 Make sure port 80 is accessible on your host and Tor will take care of telling the bridge authority about your relay.

-A public bridge helps the most people but carries the risk of being blocked as more people use it.
-If you want a stealthier bridge for your own use, you can opt to run a private bridge.

-To run a private bridge, start the container:
+To persist keys beyond the container's lifetime, including across system reboots, you'll need to bind mount over tor's data directory:
 ```
 docker run -d \
            --restart always \
            -v /etc/localtime:/etc/localtime:ro \
+           -v ~/.tor:/var/lib/tor \
            -p 80:80 \
-           --name obfs4 \
+           --name obfs4bridge \
-           gtank/obfs4bridge -f /etc/tor/torrc.private
+           gtank/obfs4bridge -f /etc/tor/torrc.public
 ```

+A public bridge helps the most people but carries the risk of being blocked as more people use it.
+If you want a stealthier bridge for your own use, you can opt to run a private bridge.

+To run a private bridge, start the container with `-f /etc/tor/torrc.private` instead.

-To generate a valid bridge line you'll need to get a shell in the running container and dump the bridgeline template:
+To use your bridge you'll need to dump the bridgeline template.
+If you've mounted the data directory at ~/.tor you can read it with:
 ```
-docker exec -it <CONTAINER ID> sh
 $ cat ~/.tor/pt_state/obfs4_bridgeline.txt
 ```